valemarc/Georeferencing_Cad_Verts/README.md

 - This script reads shapefiles and subsets polygons based on named places (i.e. parks, watersheds, lakes, cities).
 - Note: There are lots of redundancy in this script with no clear distinction between different the types of places in the data.
 - required packages: `sp`, `mapview`

+## 4. `osf_update_files.R`

+- An example script showing how to update files on osf.
+The example creates .csv files locally and uploads them to OSF.
+- required packages: `osfr`